huggingface/hub-docs/docs/hub/webhooks.md

 For example, any event on the domain `["community", "discussion", "..."]` is also an `"update"` of the domain `["community", "discussion"]`.

 This is important in case more granularity is added to the domains by Hugging Face.
-For example if the domain domain `["repo", "config", "doi"]` is added, it would be accompanied by an `"add"` event when DOIs are created.
+For example if the domain `["repo", "config", "doi"]` is added, it would be accompanied by an `"add"` event when DOIs are created.

 If you follow the rule above, your application will treat any event on `["repo", "config", "doi"]` as an `"update"` on `["repo", "config"]`, and will not break if Hugging Face adds more granularity to its domains.